Pañcāṅga: the five limbs of Time

 The nakṣatra refers to the lunar mansion the Moon occupies on a given day.
 There are 27 nakṣatras, each with a unique symbolic, mythological and energetic flavour.

-The nakṣatra influences the subtle emotional energy of the day, and is one of the most important factors in Jyotiṣa.
-It is also central in understanding the natal chart.
+The nakṣatra influences the subtle emotional energy of the day, and is one of the most important factors in Jyotiṣa, central in understanding the natal chart.

 Karana